analytixncs/analytix-docs/docs/informer/informer-javascript.md

 A **Powerscript** is different from a Calculated Field in that it will allow you to create multiple fields with a single script.

+> **Recommendation:** If you have more that 3 or  4 calculated fields, I would recommend just putting them into a Powerscript.
+This makes maintenance of the code much easier.
+Also make sure to comment your Powerscript and/or Calculated fields well.

 ## Calculated Fields

 To add a Calculated Field to a Dataset, you will first need to Edit the Dataset that you want to add the field to.